lrex93497/customizable-restaurant-operating-system-with-Java-MySQL/README.md

 <h3 id="login"> How to use: Open client and Login</h3>
 To run the client, click the Client_Waiter.jar, Client_Management.jar, Client_Kitchen.jar, or Client_Cashier.jar depends on which client is needed to run.
-These executable JAR can be found in the respective folder name in the release.<br /><br />
+These executable .jar can be found in the respective folder name in the executable jar release(Or compile by using source code in source code release).<br /><br />
 When opening any of the clients, the first window that appears is the login window, shown as below picture:
 <br /><img src="photo/login_gui.PNG" width="700"><br />